mojaloop/documentation/contributors-guide/standards/README.md

 __1. What if I want to contribute code, but it doesn't align with the code style and framework/tool recommendations in this guide?__

 Contributions are accepted on a _case by case_ basis.
-If your contribution is not yet ready to be fully adopted, we may choose to enter into an incubation phase, where the code is refactored with our help and brought into alignment with the code style and framework/tool recommendations.
+If your contribution is not yet ready to be fully adopted, we can go through the incubation phase described above, where the code is refactored with our help and brought into alignment with the code and documentation requirements.

 __2. These standards are outdated, and a newer, cooler tool (or framework, method or language) has come along that will solve problem _x_ for us.
 How can I update the standards?__